wonderingabout/PhoenixGo/docs/CONTRIBUTING.md

 note : the "hard" reset will erase forever all commits later than this commit, use with caution !!

-### 8) Create a pull request comparing yourgithubusername yourbranchname with onlinego master
+### 8) Create a pull request comparing yourgithubusername yourbranchname with PhoenixGo master

 On the github website, click on "create pull request", and compare your branch to Tencent master branch